TadiT7/treble_experimentations_wiki/Nokia-6.1-Plus-(X6).md

 **Fast Charging**  | Yes.
 Consistent speeds with the stock ROM                                                      |
 **Headphone Jack/3.5MM Jack** | Yes |
 ---------------------------------------------------------------------------------------------------------------------------
->Move the Google app to /root/system-priv/ directory to enable Google Assistant

 >System does not reset battery stats automatically after the phone charge 80> or more.
 You will have to do it manually.

 >Magisk's safetynet manager will report ```Basic Intergrity:True``` and ```CTS:False```.
 You can use the MagiskHideProps module to pass the CTS test.
 Enable advanced hiding and change the fingerprint to Nokia 7 plus's(B2N).
 (Theoretically you can use any Fingerprint but i've never tested any other than Nokia 7 plus's.